Our Culinary Farm

 Our Culinary Farm recognizes and honours the traditional and unceded territory of several Mi’kmaq First Nations.
 The first farmers, the Mi’kmaq people, have lived on PEI for thousands of years.

 Every day our love of sustainable farming nourishes our soil, fills our harvest baskets and inspires our menu.
-We’re proud of the tireless efforts of our farm team and the more than 200 different fruits and vegetables we produce every year.
+We’re proud of the tireless efforts of our farm team and the more than 300 different fruits, herbs and vegetables we produce every year.
 Our fantastic house salad features more than 50 different sustainably grown greens, tender shoots, leaves, herbs, and flowers every night!

 A Farm First

 The Inn at Bay Fortune is a farm first.
 We grow what we serve yet harvest far more than impeccable produce from our soil.
-Our Culinary Farm led by Farmer Kevin Petrie encompasses 8 fertile acres, multiple herb gardens, various permanent farm beds, 5 greenhouses, a small orchard and an ever-growing knowledge of our own unique eco-system.
+Our Culinary Farm led by Farmer Kevin Petrie encompasses 8 fertile acres, multiple herb gardens, mushroom patch, various permanent farm beds, multiple greenhouses, a small orchard and an ever-growing knowledge of our own unique eco-system.

 Unique Terroir